Keeping Your Mattress Healthy and Long-Lasting

 Don't use dry cleaning chemicals.The chemicals in dry cleaning agents can be harmful to the materials in your mattress, and should not be used.
 As mentioned above, for removing stains you should use upholstery shampoo.

-Hopefully this video and article has helped you to understand the different kinds of mattresses, and the routine maintenance and do’s and don’ts that will help keep your mattress healthy and long-lasting.
+Hopefully this video and article have helped you to understand the different kinds of mattresses, and the routine maintenance and do’s and don’ts that will help keep your mattress healthy and long-lasting.